MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-linux-server.md

 Here we show the default path /usr/lib64/MRO-for-MRS-8.0.03; if you have specified an alternate installation path, use that in this command as well.

 You can also run the installer as a non-root user, even without sudo privileges.
-For details, see [Non-Root Installs](#non-root-installs).

 ### Non-Root Installs

+*Applies to:* 8.0.0 only

 You can run the installer as a non-root user without sudo privileges.
 You can run either a complete install or simply extract the files to a directory for subsequent installation using your own install scripts.
 For a complete install to succeed, however, the following conditions must be met: